talnoam/TicTacToe/README.md

 To run the game, do the following:

-Install the requirements from the requirements.txt file
+1) Install the requirements from the requirements.txt file

-Unzip folder
+2) Unzip folder

-Drag it to the terminal (or open the terminal in the TicTacToe main folder) and run the command:
+3) Drag it to the terminal (or open the terminal in the TicTacToe main folder) and run the command:

-python -m flask run
+4) python -m flask run

-Enter localhost from internet browser in: http://localhost:5000/
+5) Enter localhost from internet browser in: http://localhost:5000/

+Enjoy!